alaeddingurel/interview/README.md

 using zero-shot approach.

-- One of the disadvantage is performance of the model.
+- One of the disadvantage is the performance of the model.
 Because it hasn't been finetuned by any labelled data, the probability distribution of the models output wouldn't be that much great.